-So, this is the topic of today’s post, quantum computing companies located in Silicon Valley or close enough to Silicon Valley as possible to warrant inclusion.
+So, this is the topic of today’s post, quantum computing companies located in San Francisco or close enough to warrant inclusion.

-The seven listed don’t seem a great deal in the grand scheme of things, particularly when you think, according to some sources, Silicon Valley is home to at least 2000 tech companies.
+The seven quantum computing companies in San Francisco listed don’t seem a great deal in the grand scheme of things, particularly when you think, according to some sources, Silicon Valley is home to at least 2000 tech companies.

-What we have to realize is, though, QC and quantum information science (QIS) are still in the nascent stage of their development.
+What we have to realize is, though, quantum computing and quantum information science (QIS) are still in the nascent stage of their development.
 The seven included will grow with time, no doubt, just like the industry they’re helping to define.

 1. Atom Computing (Berkeley)

-Founded in Berkeley by CEO Benjamin Bloom and lead scientist Jonathan King in 2018, Atom Computing is developing truly scalable quantum computers “atom by atom”.
+Founded in Berkeley by CEO Benjamin Bloom and lead scientist Jonathan King in 2018, Atom Computing is a quantum computing company developing truly scalable quantum computers “atom by atom”.
 The startup realizes atoms are nature’s perfect quantum bits that can be controlled optically, without wires.

 The $5 million the startup raised in a Seed round in 2018, along with an expert team of quantum and software engineers, will only help the two co-founders reach the goal they set out to achieve for Atom Computing in the first place.

 Like Atom Computing, Bleximo is a Berkeley-based quantum computing company founded by Alexei Marchenkov and Richard Maydra in 2017.
 The company is building a novel kind of quantum computing system called the “quantum accelerator”, which operates in “conjunction with conventional powerful computers to tackle problems which are impractical or even impossible to solve on conventional digital computers alone.”